tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 10. Splitting Exons

-With this python script the exons will be splitted according to the '@' signs in the alignments.
-Therefor the mask sequence must be the last sequences in the alignment.
+This Python script will split the exons according to the '@' signs in the alignments.
+The mask sequence must be the last sequence in the alignment.
+Note that this script was written by Diego Morales-Briones.

 ```python
 import os, sys, glob, re